ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 #### Client

-##### ODBC
+##### ODBC, CLI, ADO.NET

-The OpenSSL toolkit has to be installed in order to use the SSL communication with ODBC.
+The OpenSSL toolkit has to be installed in order to use the SSL communication with ODBC, CLI or ADO.NET.

 ##### JDBC